 Fast forward a few years

-Feature Upvote is now a successful product and our main focus.
+Feature Upvote is now a successful product.

 Our customers range from construction giants and major banks to community theatres and educational companies.
 They are located in 30+ countries around the world, speak different languages, and work in different ways.